 - How does Disney+ compare to Netflix and others?

-Disney+ is not just home to Star Wars, the Marvel Cinematic Universe, and all your Pixar favorites, but educational entertainment like National Geographic and storied series like The Simpsons.
-Oh, and all the Disney movies and TV shows you could ever want to watch.
+Since it first launched back in late 2019, Disney+ has swiftly become one of the most popular and well-loved streaming services around.
+Not only is it where you can find all of the most iconic Disney films, but the streaming service is also the home of the Marvel Cinematic Universe, Star Wars, Pixar, and even legendary series like The Simpsons.
 Available in over fifty countries — with more on the way — Disney has finally given us an all-in-one destination we Disney fans have been waiting almost two decades for.
-Welcome to Disney+.

-From Disney Channel Originals to National Geographic content, the MCU and Start Wars to 20th Century Fox and beyond, Disney+ delivers a streaming service for all ages and all types of viewers.
+From Disney Channel Originals to National Geographic content, the MCU and Star Wars to 20th Century Fox and beyond, Disney+ delivers a streaming service for all ages and all types of viewers.